CeliaRipple/CeliaRipple.github.io/FinalProject.md

 # Introduction

-For my final project I decided to use the pgrouting function of PostGIS along with OSM data to evaluate the "walkability" of routes in Philadelphia.
+For my final project I wanted to use the pgrouting function of PostGIS along with OSM data to evaluate the "walkability" of routes in Philadelphia.
-Improving the walkability of cities is a current focus for urban planners.
-There are some cities in the U.S. that are seen as more walkable than others.
-With this project I want to look at what makes a city walkable and evaluate if pgrouting can be used as a tool to assess the walkability of routes in a city.
+Improving the walkability of cities is an interesting topic in urban planning as some U.S. cities  are seen as more walkable than others.
+With this project I wanted to look at how to find the most "walkable route" between two points using pgrouting and evaluate whether pgrouting is a useful tool for this anaylsis.
+Challenges: I ran into some challenges along the way with this project.
+OSM is open source data, so the quality of the data varies from location to location.
+I found that even within one place the quality of the data can vary.
+For this project I attempted to use two different layers that show roads/ paths of travel in different levels of detail: planet_osm_roads and planet_osm_lines.
+Planet_osm_roads includes almost exclusively primary, secondary, and trunk roads meaning that routes returned from this layer would be entirely on major roads that are not necessarily the most "pedestrian friendly."
+Planet_osm_lines has many more types of roads inlcuding primary, secondary, trunk, residential, paths, and footpaths.
+Planet_osm_lines has a higher potential to return pedestrian friendly paths, but because the volume of data is much larger there is more potential for inconsistencies in the data that will cause error.
+I was not able to get a data set error free enough from the planet_osm_lines layer to be able to use for my analysis, so for the following process I mostly used the planet_osm_roads layer.

+A full list of the descriptions of OSM road types can be found here: https://wiki.openstreetmap.org/wiki/Key:highway .
+Road types are classified under the "highway" field.

 # Process
 First I exported the OSM data on the city of Philadelphia from [Open street map](https://www.openstreetmap.org/#map=11/40.0026/-75.2385)
-The file that I downloaded included a data layer, planet_osm_roads, of the roads in Philadelphia.
-This is the main layer I worked with in pgrouting.
-To upload the data into my database I used osm2pgsql which can be found here: https://github.com/openstreetmap/osm2pgsql
-Once the data has been loaded into the database the first step is to prepare the planet_osm_roads layer to be used for routing by creating topology.
+To upload the data into my database I used osm2pgsql which can be found here: https://github.com/openstreetmap/osm2pgsql Once the data has been loaded into the database the first step is to prepare the planet_osm_roads layer to be used for routing by creating topology.
 This step marks the verticies between road segments.
 These "nodes" will be used to locate the start and end points on roads while routing.

 Start by adding columns to the planet_osm_roads layer for the source (start of a segment) and the target (end of a segment).